Earthquakes on May 8, 2026

 108.3 km---✓ ReviewedUSGS →

-A magnitude 2.0 seismic event took place 41 km W of Ivanof Bay, Alaska on May 8, 2026 at 19:42 UTC.
-It arrived roughly 11 hours after a larger magnitude 2.1 mainshock in the same 20 km area, placing it within the typical aftershock window.
-The hypocenter lay at 108.3 km, placing this in the intermediate depth category.
+Reports of a magnitude 2.0 earthquake 41 km W of Ivanof Bay, Alaska came in on May 8, 2026 at 19:42 UTC.
+Coming 11 hours after a magnitude 2.1 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
+At a depth of 108.3 km, the event was intermediate depth.
 The offshore location combined with this depth is characteristic of seismicity along descending slabs.
-The epicenter is at 55.905°, -160.141°.
+Coordinates: 55.905°, -160.141°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-08